Fasting: Day 3

 - Body Temp: 36.1 C / 97.2 F

 Today was another great day!
 I was half expecting to get aches in the body, pain in the organs, sensations, etc, which are signs of the body processing the toxins and healing in those areas.
 Rather, there was none of that (nothing significant anyway).
 If anything, I feel great, especially mentally.
 But then again, it’s too early to expect detox – it’s just Day 3, and ketosis can take up to Day 4 or 5 to kick in — especially so since I consumed a lot of carbohydrates before my fast began.

 I was also half expecting to deal with food urges today, but there was none of that, as per Days 1-2.
 It was a breeze going through the day without food.
 Seeing people eat and seeing food didn’t make me want to join in.
-I was even browsing raw vegan restaurants online and checking out their menus, complete with drool-worthy pictures!
+I was even browsing restaurants online and checking out their menus, complete with drool-worthy pictures!

-There were a few points here and there where I thought “it’d be nice to eat that” or “I wish I ate more of that before I started the fast”, but I was conscious the whole time and never thought to eat anything. (except 1 point where I was reading a raw food article and it mentioned prunes and dried fruits as good food to snack on the plane – after which I suddenly thought of the dates I bought a few weeks ago that I could eat now.
-I promptly caught that thought and bookmarked the article for later reading :sweat: )
+There were a few points here and there where I thought “it’d be nice to eat that” or “I wish I ate more of that before I started the fast,” but I was conscious the whole time and never thought to eat anything (except at one point when I was reading a raw food article and it mentioned prunes and dried fruits as good food to snack on the plane – after which I suddenly thought of the dates I bought a few weeks ago that I could eat now.
+I promptly caught that thought and bookmarked the article for reading in the future *sweat* ).

 I’m beginning to think that the difficulties people associate with fasting might be self-magnified.
 If the rest of the 18 days are going to be as easy as the past 3 days, this is probably one of the easiest fasts in the world. 😀